apache/parquet-format/README.md

 Parquet Thrift IDL reserves field-id `32767` of every Thrift struct for extensions.
 The (Thrift) type of this field is always `binary`.

-## Testing

-The [apache/parquet-testing](https://github.com/apache/parquet-testing) contains a set of Parquet files for testing purposes.

 ## Contributing
 Comment on the issue and/or contact [the parquet-dev mailing list](http://mail-archives.apache.org/mod_mbox/parquet-dev/) with your questions and ideas.